Mercedes-Benz Vaneo: Design

 The Vaneo was front-wheel-drive only and limited to four-cylinder engines.
-The body consisted of two sliding rear doors and 'Sandwich Floor' construction giving it a van-like driving position and a higher roof line.
-It was suitable for U.K.'s Motability for the disabled, as well as for use as taxicabs.
+The body consisted of two sliding rear doors and a 'Sandwich Floor' construction giving it a van-like driving position and a higher roof line.
+It was suitable for the U.K.'s Motability scheme for the disabled, as well as for use as taxicabs.

 Seating for five was standard, with two third-row buckets optional.
 With all the rear seats removed, there was up to 3,000 litres of cargo space.
 A 120 kg capacity slide-out boot floor was optional.
 Roof rails were standard on Trend and Ambiente models, while ISOfix anchorages were included on all vehicles.

 Due to quality issues and poor sales the Vaneo was discontinued after a three-year production run.
 It was replaced in the same year it was discontinued, by the similarly-sized B-Class.

 Safety

 The Vaneo was tested by Euro NCAP in 2002 with the following ratings: